 On August 17, 2007, Citizens Bank (a subsidiary of the Royal Bank of Scotland Group plc) extended our \$15.0 million revolving line of credit from August 31, 2007 through October 2008.
-Loans made under this revolving line of credit bear interest at a rate per annum equal to the bank's prime rate which was 8.25% on July 31, 2007.
+Loans made under this revolving line of credit bear interest at a rate per annum equal to the bank's prime rate.
 Borrowings under this line of credit are collateralized by substantially all of our assets.
 The loan agreement requires that we provide Citizens Bank with certain periodic financial reports and comply with certain financial ratios including a minimum level of earnings before interest, taxes and depreciation and amortization on a trailing twelve month basis, when amounts are outstanding under the loan agreement.
-As of July 31, 2007, we were in compliance with the financial covenants.
+As of October 31, 2007, we were in compliance with the financial covenants.
 There are currently no amounts outstanding under the revolving line of credit.

 In the third quarter of fiscal 2006, we purchased the remaining outstanding capital stock that we did not already own of the On Demand Group Limited ("ODG"), a company incorporated under the laws of the United Kingdom.
 The purchase agreement provides for additional contingent consideration if ODG meets certain annual performance goals related to net income over three measurement periods ending January 31, 2008.
-We may pay up to a maximum aggregate contingent consideration of \$12.1 million (based on the exchange rate in effect at July 31, 2007), including up to 50% payable in shares of our common stock, par value \$0.01 per share, with the remainder payable in cash provided that the performance goals are met.
-The contingent consideration is comprised of three installments, each to be made annually, beginning with the year ending January 31, 2006, for an annual baseline amount of \$2.2 million, \$2.3 million and \$5.0 million, respectively (based on the exchange rate in effect at January 31, 2006, June 30, 2006 and July 31, 2007, respectively).
-These amounts are subject to upward and downward adjustment based on the actual net income related performance of ODG, as clarified in the aggregate maximum contingent consideration payable is the sum of these baseline amounts plus a maximum of \$2.6 million (based on the exchange rate in effect at July 31, 2007).
-On January 31, 2006, the first earnout measurement period ended, and we recorded \$2.8 million (USD equivalent) of additional purchase price as goodwill based upon ODG's net income for the initial annual performance period ended January 31, 2007) in exchange for the acceleration of the second installment of contingent consideration (for the year ended January 31, 2007) in exchange for the acceleration of the second installment of contingent consideration.
+We may pay up to a maximum aggregate contingent consideration of \$12.2 million (based on the exchange rate in effect at October 31, 2007), including up to 50% payable in shares of our common stock, par value \$0.01 per share, with the remainder payable in cash provided that the performance goals are met.
+The contingent consideration is comprised of three installments, each to be made annually, beginning with the year ending January 31, 2006, for an annual baseline amount of \$2.2 million, \$2.3 million, and \$5.1 million, respectively (based on the exchange rate in effect at January 31, 2006, June 30, 2006 and October 31, 2007, respectively).
+These amounts are subject to upward and downward adjustment based on the actual net income related performance of ODG, as clarified in the agreement, during these periods, provided that the aggregate maximum contingent consideration payable is the sum of these baseline amounts plus a maximum of \$2.7 million (based on the exchange rate in effect at October 31, 2007).
+On January 31, 2006, the first earnout measurement period ended, and we recorded \$2.8 million (USD equivalent) of additional purchase price as goodwill based upon ODG's net income for the initial annual performance period ended January 31, 2006, the Company paid \$3.0 million (USD equivalent at the current exchange rate) to satisfy this obligation.
+On June 30, 2006, SeaChange and the former stockholders of ODG amended the original purchase agreement to provide for the acceleration of the second installment of contingent consideration (for the year ended January 31, 2007) in exchange for the issuance to the se

-On February 27, 2007, the On Demand Group Ltd. ("ODG"), a wholly-owned U.K. subsidiary of SeaChange, entered into an agreement with Tele-Munchen Fernseh GmbH & Co.
+On February 27, 2007, the ODG entered into an agreement with Tele-Munchen Fernseh GmbH & Co.
 Produktionsgesellschaft (TMG) to create a joint venture named On Demand Deutschland GmbH & Co.
 KG.
 The Shareholder's Agreement requires ODG to provide cash contributions up to \$4.2 million (USD equivalent) upon the request of the joint venture's management and approval by the shareholders of the joint venture.